A multispecies birth-death-immigration process and its diffusion approximation: Transient analysis

 where $A_n(t)$ are the Eulerian Polynomials (see, for instance, Foata \cite{Foata} or Hirzebruch \cite{Hi2008}). \begin{proposition} If $\alpha=\lambda$ and $\mu\neq \lambda$, then for $0<t<\log(\mu/\lambda)/(\mu-\lambda)$ the integral equation (\ref{eq:eqpot}) admits the following solution

 \end{proposition} \begin{proof} The proof proceeds similarly as that of Proposition \ref{prop1}.
 Recalling Eq.\ (\ref{eq_def1menoGt}), for $0<t<\log(\mu/\lambda)/(\mu-\lambda)$ we have

-Note that the radius of convergence of the power series (\ref{eq_serie}) has been determined finding the location (in the complex plane) of the singularity nearest to the origin.
+The radius of convergence of the power series in Eq.\ (\ref{eq_serie}) has been determined finding the location (in the complex plane) of the singularity nearest to the origin.
 We can construct the following homotopy

 where $q$ is the embedding parameter and we have set $p(0,t)=\sum_{n=0}^{+\infty} q_n(t) q^n$.
 We thus find that $q_n(t)$ satisfies the following recursive equation:

 By straightforward calculations, from Eq.\ (\ref{eq:qnrecursive2}) one immediately gets